MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 For more details about the compiler options, check the page [Compiler Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) on the TypeScript Handbook.

+::: moniker range="vs-2019"
 ### Configure source maps using project settings (TypeScript project)

-You can also configure the source map settings using project properties by right-clicking the project and then choosing **Project > Properties > TypeScript Build > Debugging**.
+For projects build using the TypeScript SDK included with Visual Studio, you can configure the source map settings using project properties by right-clicking the project and then choosing **Project > Properties > TypeScript Build > Debugging**.

 These project settings are available.

 - **Generate source maps** (equivalent to **sourceMap** in *tsconfig.json*): Generates corresponding `.map` file.
 - **Specify root directory of source maps** (equivalent to **mapRoot** in *tsconfig.json*): Specifies the location where the debugger should find map files instead of the generated locations.
 Use this flag if the run-time `.map` files need to be located in a different location than the `.js` files.
 The location specified is embedded in the source map to direct the debugger to where the map files are located.
 - **Specify root directory of TypeScript files** (equivalent to **sourceRoot** in *tsconfig.json*): Specifies the location where the debugger should find TypeScript files instead of source locations.
 Use this flag if the run-time source files need to be in a different location than the location at design-time.
 The location specified is embedded in the source map to direct the debugger to where the source files are located.
+::: moniker-end

 ## Debug JavaScript in dynamic files using Razor (ASP.NET)

+::: moniker range=">=vs-2022"
+In Visual Studio 2022, you can debug Razor pages using breakpoints.
+For more information, see [Using Debugging Tools in Visual Studio](/aspnet/web-pages/overview/testing-and-debugging/introduction-to-debugging#using-debugging-tools-in-visual-studio).
+::: moniker-end

+::: moniker range="vs-2019"
-Starting in Visual Studio 2019, Visual Studio provides debugging support for Chrome and Microsoft Edge (Chromium) only.
+Starting in Visual Studio 2019, Visual Studio provides debugging support for Chrome and Microsoft Edge only.

 However, you can't automatically hit breakpoints on files generated with Razor syntax (*cshtml, vbhtml*).
 There are two approaches you can use to debug this kind of file:

 - **Place the `debugger;` statement where you want to break**: This statement causes the dynamic script to stop execution and start debugging immediately while it's being created.
 - **Load the page and open the dynamic document on Visual Studio**: You'll need to open the dynamic file while debugging, set your breakpoint, and refresh the page for this method to work.
-Depending on whether you're using Chrome or Microsoft Edge (Chromium), you'll find the file using one of the following strategies:
+Depending on whether you're using Chrome or Microsoft Edge, you'll find the file using one of the following strategies:

   - For Chrome, go to **Solution Explorer > Script Documents > YourPageName**.

     > [!NOTE]
     > When using Chrome, you might get a message "no source is available between \<script> tags".
 It's OK, just continue debugging.

-  - For Microsoft Edge (Chromium), use the same procedure as Chrome.
+  - For Microsoft Edge, use the same procedure as Chrome.

 For more information, see [Client-side debugging of ASP.NET projects in Google Chrome](https://devblogs.microsoft.com/aspnet/client-side-debugging-of-asp-net-projects-in-google-chrome/).
+::: moniker-end

 ## Related content